Patient Relations in Staten Island, NY

-Richmond University Medical Center’s patient representatives are your personal advocates and are available from 9 a.m. to 5 p.m., Monday through Friday.
-Call 718-818-4340 for assistance with any area of concern.
+Richmond University Medical Center’s patient representatives are your personal advocates.
+We are available from 9 a.m. to 5 p.m., Monday through Friday.
+Call 718-818-4340 for assistance with any concern.
 If you need assistance after hours, you can either:

-- Contact the hospital operator at 718-818-1234 and ask to speak to an Assistant Director of Nursing on duty
+- Contact the hospital operator at 718-818-1234 and request to speak with an Assistant Director of Nursing

 - Leave a message and a patient representative will return your call as soon as possible